Exclusion process with slow boundary: Proof of Theorem

-As the measure $\mu_N$ is invariant, we have $\EE_{\mu_N}[L_N f_{xy}]=0$.
-Using the explicit formula for the generator $L_N$ we get a linear system of equations relating the covariances $\varphi^N$.
-More precisely, we have the following claim.
+Since the measure $\mu_N$ is invariant, we have $\EE_{\mu_N}[L_N f_{xy}]=0$.
+Combining this formula with equations \eqref{cov_1} and \eqref{cov_2}, we get a linear system of equations relating the covariances $\varphi^N(x,y)$.
+This linear system can be written in matrix form as $ A\varphi^{N} (x,y)=b(x,y) $ for adequate choices of the matrix $ A $ and the vector $ b $.
+The matrix $ A $ can be identified as the generator of a random walk, constructed in the following.